KrishGarg/KrishGarg/README.md

 ## I am a learning programmer and a student in class 10.
 - 😁 I like to create open source projects so that I can help others in the same field.
-- 🤖 I am currently working on a [multi-purpose discord bot](https://github.com/KrishGarg/Discord-Bot).
+- 🤖 I was working on a multi-purpose discord bot but after the closing of discord.py, I got discouraged and stopped the project.
 - 🥅 My goal: To become a full-stack developer.
 - 👨‍🏭 Fun Fact: I used to play violin before someone at a bat.
 ---